Lanugo is a type of fine hair that grows on the bodies of human fetuses while they are developing in the womb.

 Lanugo appears to play an essential role in the healthy development of a fetus.
 However, the appearance of lanugo on adults experiencing various diseases is a bit more mysterious.

-One theory is that the appearance of lanugo hairs on an adult is a result of the body trying to insulate itself and preserve heat.
-Scientists think this because lanugo often appears alongside conditions that reduce the body's ability to control its own temperature, such as anorexia nervosa.
+One theory is that the appearance of lanugo hairs on an adult is a result of the body trying to insulate itself and

 It is natural for babies to be covered in lanugo, especially if they were born prematurely.
 However, the reappearance of lanugo in adults is unnatural and a sign of various health conditions.